...

 Healing Properties

-The whole plant contains glycosides, saponin, and anemonol, a toxic substance when the plant is fresh.
-Windflower is anti-inflammatory and reduces the congestion of the liver, thus being an excellent remedy for hepatic afflictions (jaundice, hepatitis, cirrhosis, etc.).
+The whole plant contains glycosides, saponin, and anemonol, which is toxic when fresh.
+Windflower is anti-inflammatory and reduces liver congestion, making it an excellent remedy for hepatic afflictions (jaundice, hepatitis, cirrhosis, etc.).
 It also has diuretic properties.

-However, at present, we know other more effective and less toxic plants; hence use in treating liver disorders has decreased.
-Nevertheless, other applications of this plant are still in use.
-In external applications, it is used as vulnerary and cicatrizant (healing agent) for wounds and skin sores.
+However, we now know of other more effective and less toxic plants; hence, their use in treating liver disorders has decreased.
+Nevertheless, different applications of this plant are still being used.
+In external applications, it is used as a vulnerary and cicatrizant (healing agent) for wounds and skin sores.

 Warning